 The June Solstice

-June Solstice in Seattle, Washington, U.S.A. is on
+June Solstice in Seattle, Washington, U.S.A. was on

 Saturday, June 21, 2014 at 3:51 AM PDT (Change city)

-June Solstice in Universal Coordinated Time is on
+June Solstice in Universal Coordinated Time was on

 Saturday, June 21, 2014 at 10:51 UTC

 - Local times for June Solstice 2014 worldwide

 - Sunrise, sunset and daylength around June Solstice 2014

 - Day and Night map for June Solstice 2014

 In the Gregorian calendar the June solstice dates vary.
 For example, it occurs on June 21 in 2014 and 2015 but on June 20 in 2016.
 A June 22 solstice will not occur until June 22, 2203.
 The last time there was a June 22 solstice was in 1971.